nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

-This command was built to help you and other new users get acquainted with EduMate functions.
+This command was built to help you and other new users get acquainted with EduMate's functions.

 `sample` helps to populate EduMate with fake profiles, so you can experiment with the commands without affecting your real contacts.